devops329/devops/instruction/serviceTesting/serviceTesting.md

 ### Calling the service endpoints

-We will call the service endpoints from both HTTP requests and from our automated tests.
+You can call the service endpoints via standard HTTP requests or through automated tests.

 ![Endpoint requests](endpointRequests.png)

-The hosting of our endpoints over HTTP is accomplished by listening on a network port with the function `app.listen(port)` as defined in a file that we create named `index.js`.
+To host the endpoints over HTTP for manual use, create a file named `index.js` that calls `app.listen(port)`.

 **index.js**